Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Rigidity of some stable families

 where $\mathrm{RPer}_n(f_t)$ is the set of $n$-periodic repelling points of $f_t$ and $L(f_t)$ the sum of the Lyapunov exponents of its equilibrium measure.
 This implies by the chain rules that

 or equivalently

 where $\log^+x =\max (\log x ,0)$ and $\mathrm{Per}_n(f_t)$ is the set of all $n$-periodic points of $f_t$.
-In particular, as we have assume that $M_s/(sd^{sk})\to 1$ with $s$ where $M_s:=\{n\geq1\,;\,m_n\leq s\}$, the fact that all the functions $\Lambda_n$ are constant on $Y_n$ implies that $t\mapsto L(f_t)$ is also constant on $Z_N$.
+In particular, as we have assume that $M_s/d^{sk}\to 1$ with $s$ where $M_s:=\# \{n\geq1\,;\,m_n| s\}$, the fact that all the functions $\Lambda_n$ are constant on $Y_n$ implies that $t\mapsto L(f_t)$ is also constant on $Z_N$.
 In particular $Z_N$ is a $J_k$-stable family containing $t_1$.
-Contradiction. \end{proof} Using isolated Latt\`es maps, we easily have the following result which answers by the positive to the first part of \cite[Question 19.4]{doyle-silverman}, a description of the set $\Gamma$ in the next corollary is a much more difficult question.
-Note that in dimension 1, this follows from the work of McMullen \cite{McMullen-families} and that a stronger statement using only the modulus of the multipliers has been recently given in \cite{JX} using non-archimedean methods.
+Contradiction. \end{proof} Using rigid Latt\`es maps, we have the following result which answers by the positive to the first part of \cite[Question 19.4]{doyle-silverman}.
+A description of the set $\Gamma$ in the next corollary, however, remains a much more difficult question.
+Note that in dimension 1, much sharper results are known.
+On one hand, when $(x_n)_{n\geq1}$ corresponds to all periodic cycles, McMullen \cite{McMullen-families} proved this corollary with the optimal $\Gamma$, i.e., the set of flexible Latt\`es maps.
+A stronger statement using only the modulus of the multipliers has been recently given in \cite{JX}.
+On the other hand, Gorbovickis \cite{gorbovickis-rat} obtained Corollary \ref{cor-finite} when $k=1$ using only the multipliers of an (almost) arbitrary set of $2d-2$ cycles.